Tachara

 The Tachara, or the Tachar Château, also referred to as the Palace of Darius the Great, was the exclusive building of Darius I at Persepolis, Iran.
-It is located 70 km northeast of the modern city of marvdasht in Fars Province.
+It is located 70 km northeast of the modern city of Shiraz in Fars province.

 History and construction

 The construction dates back to the time of the Achaemenid Empire (550 BC–330 BC).
 The building has been attributed to Darius I, but only a small portion of it was finished under his rule.
 It was completed after the death of Darius I in 486, by his son and successor, Xerxes I, who called it a taçara in Old Persian, translated to "winter palace".
-It was then used by Artaxerxes I. Its ruins are immediately south of the Apadana.
-On the walls of its gates, there are carvings that shows one of the famous Achaemenids architecture motifs: the Battle of Shahriar and Lion.

 In the 4th century BC, following his invasion of Achaemenid Persia in 330 BC, Alexander the Great allowed his troops to loot Persepolis.
 This palace was one of the few structures that escaped destruction in the burning of the complex by Alexander the Great's army.